14 Combined Loads

 \(\sum F_y=R_y+78\ kN=0\quad\rightarrow\quad R_y=V_y=-78\ kN\)

 2) Write the general shear stress equation and eliminate unnecessary terms.
-Given that there is no torsion in this problem, the general shear stress equation can be written:
+Ignoring the torsion term since T = 0 (and we have a non-circular cross-section), the general shear stress equation can be written:

 \[ \tau= \pm\left|\frac{V_H Q_V}{I_V t_V}\right| \pm\left|\frac{V_V Q_H}{I_H t_H}\right| \]